Click here to view the current water restrictions in place.

 |Shaving||Tap Running||22 to 67||Tap off, quick rinse||9|

 |Washing Dishes||Tap Running||112.5||Tap off, while washing, sink half full with rinse bowl||22|

 |Washing Hands/Face||Tap Running||9 to 13.5||Tap off while washing||2|

 How will you know that water restrictions have been imposed?

-The water restriction wheel located at the Fire Station will display the level of water restriction imposed.
+The water restriction wheel located on the Carters building on High Street will display the level of water restriction imposed.

 Listen to the local radio station.